reisertyler/river-model/docs/notes.md

         - if there are two, what does that mean?
 - every point will move radial outward based on the normal

 #### Important Objects
 1. Location

 #### Important Attributes
 For any point,
 1. Who are your neighbors?
     - each point should have an idea of local river width
     - property associated with each point
+2. Width
+3. Curvature

 #### Assumptions
 1. The river width is not changing
     - i.e. the width is fixed
 2. Uniform material properties
     - the soil is well-packed

+#### First/Last Point
+There will be problems with the first and last point.
+    - small scale details

 ---
 ### 1. Breaking through